aMiSTACX AWS EC2 Speed Optimization Tips

 For simple deployments, we recommend making use of Cloudflare as your CDN/DNS provider.
 Coupled with our stacks you can achieve grade A performance on just about any speed and quality test.

 Test!
-Live Demo in Brazil approved for GTMetrix.
+Live Demo in AWS ca-central-1, and approved for GTMetrix.

 Important!
 Take a full AMI image backup before messing around with any of these settings.